santhanvasudevan/IMDB_2024_Explorer/README.md

 The scraper collects data about movies from IMDb, based on a list of predefined genres.
 It uses the Selenium web scraping library and stores the data in CSV format, which includes columns like Title, Runtime, Genre, IMDb Rating, and Vote Counts.

 - The genres scraped include:
+  - Action
+  - adventure
+  - Animation
+  - Biography
+  - Comedy
+  - Crime
   - Fantasy
   - Horror
   - Mystery
   - Romance
   - Sci-Fi
   - Sport
   - Thriller

 ## Requirements: